 Hello!
-Welcome to our first official Lloyd Family Hiking Update!
+Welcome to our first official Lloyd Family Hiking Update! (edited to add: we started vlogging our hiking experiences on my YouTube channel!!! click here to check that out too!)
 I want to share this journey both so we remember ourselves and so that we can also hopefully inspire and help others as we have a LOT to learn about being a hiking family of 5!
 I hope you join us and follow along, this will be our biggest adventure yet as a family!
 Follow us on Instagram here, Facebook here!
 Now, to check out what we learned on our first four hikes as a family of five, (including all the pics!) keep reading!

 Shortly after Charlie was born, we took an outdoor walk and decided that this summer our family is going to tackle our first Colorado 14er, all three kiddos included.
 If you’ve been following me, you know this is going wayyy out of my comfort zone as fitness, well, it has NOT been my thing ha!
 But really, like, ever.
 But that is all about to change as we train as a family and become avid Colorado hikers.
 We came to this decision for a few reasons: